Last update: 06/06/2024

 Recyclable card, Santander México

-• Carbon footprint calculator: An online banking service that estimates the carbon footprint of credit and debit card payments made by customers in our European region -Spain, Poland, Portugal, the UK- and Chile.
-In Spain and Chile, customers can use the Santander app or online banking if they want to purchase carbon credits associated with certified initiatives to offset their carbon footprint.
+• Carbon footprint calculator: An online banking service that estimates the carbon footprint of credit and debit card payments made by customers in Europe (Poland, Portugal, Spain and the UK) and Chile.
+In Spain, Portugal and Chile, customers can purchase carbon credits associated with certified initiatives to offset their carbon footprint.

 Tool for customers to measure their carbon footprint on Santander España’s digital banking app.